CrappyDevGuy/V-Toolbox/README.md

 just me messing around with Vulkan hoping to one day create a little game engine with Vulkan and create few games with it, surely not the more efficient nor beautiful, but i like working on it, and that is the most important fact, don't you think ?

-this project is written in C++, if you found the code ugly the reason is explain in my name
+this project is written in C++, if you find the code ugly or not optimised the reason is explain by my name

 First Rendering
 ---------------